RedState: Notable incidents

 In 2007, RedState banned new contributors who were posting in support of libertarian Ron Paul.
 The announcement on the blog read, "Effective immediately, new users may *not* shill for Ron Paul in any way shape, form or fashion."

 In June 2011, Politico reported that an account executive from Eagle Publishing sent an email advertising a "RedState Endorsement Program Featuring Erick Erickson", including "Erick's Video Endorsement (subject to final approval by Erick)".
 Erickson said that neither he "nor his boss at Eagle" had seen the email before it went out and that "[his] endorsements are not for sale".

 In August 2015, Republican presidential candidate Donald Trump was disinvited from the annual RedState gathering following controversial statements he made about American journalist Megyn Kelly; Kelly was invited to the gathering instead.
 RedState was then one of the main centers of conservative opposition to Trump's campaign for the Presidency, with most of its writers and editors vocally opposing Trump.

 In March 2018, a RedState contributor posted a story questioning whether David Hogg, a 17-year-old survivor in the Parkland school shooting, was actually in the school during the time of the shooting.
-RedState backtracked later and the writer of the story apologized.
-RedState added an "update" to the story, but did not provide a "correction".
-RedStates update also blamed the story on confusing reports by other news organizations.
-The false RedState story was shared widely by prominent conservatives, including Erick Erickson.
+RedState backtracked later, and the writer of the story apologized.
+RedState added an "update" to the story, but did not provide a "correction", saying the story was based on confusing reports by other news organizations.
+The false RedState story was shared widely by prominent conservatives, including Erick Erickson who later deleted social media links he had posted to the erroneous story.

 That same month, a RedState contributor wrote an article criticizing Tammy Duckworth's defense of an undocumented immigrant Army veteran who was deported.
-The RedState article said that Tammy Duckworth "really doesn't have a leg to stand on"; Duckworth is a veteran who lost both her legs in Iraq in 2004.
-RedStates assistant editor, Andrea Ruth, who is also a double amputee, revised the statement.
+The RedState article said Duckworth "really doesn't have a leg to stand on"; Duckworth is a veteran who lost both her legs in Iraq in 2004.
+RedStates assistant editor, Andrea Ruth, who is also a double amputee, revised the statement but there seems to have been no commentary on the change.

-In April 2018, there were mass firings of staff at RedState, including the managing editor, Caleb Howe.
-CNN reported that multiple sources claimed that those who were fired were targeted for removal because they were insufficiently supportive of President Trump.
-One of those writers fired was Patrick Frey, who alleged that all of those fired were "Trump critics".
-Former RedState founder Erick Erickson also stated that it "seems the dividing line was loyalty to the President".
+In April 2018, there were mass firings of staff at RedState, including of managing editor Caleb Howe.
+CNN claimed the terminated staff had been deemed insufficiently supportive of President Trump.
+One of those writers fired was Patrick Frey, who alleged all the terminated staff were "Trump critics".
+Former RedState founder Erick Erickson also stated how it "seems the dividing line was loyalty to the President".